nguyenyou/scalawind/README.md

 #### Slinky

-In slinky, we can just completely skip the `sw` macro method, like this:
+In slinky, we can skipp the `css` method, like this:

 ```scala
 className := tw.flex.items_center.justify_center